Does Trauma Lead to Addiction?

 About Seasons in Malibu

-The Beach Cottage at Seasons in Malibu is a stand-alone facility that offers life-changing treatment for individuals suffering from mental health disorders.
+The Beach Cottage at Seasons in Malibu is a stand-alone malibu treatment center that offers life-changing treatment for individuals suffering from mental health disorders.
 Licensed by the State of California and accredited by the Commission on Accreditation of Rehabilitation Facilities, the Beach Cottage offers doctorate level, one-on-one therapy in an intimate, luxurious, residential setting, steps away from a private beach.

 Receiving mental health treatment while in residence at Seasons in Malibu Mental Health is the ideal foundation for your long-term success.
 We work to ensure that upon your discharge, your success is continued by continued interaction with our team of professionals, or by connecting you with elite professionals and care providers that understand your specific needs wherever you live.